simonqhughes/mevo_mv/docs/ARM_MBED/REQ/ARM_MBED_REQ_0001/cfstore_requirements.md

 "Use on-chip NV storage" feature SHOULD be disabled by default when the mbed Cloud Client "Use Thread Stack" feature is enabled.

-`REQ_CFSTORE_PROD_PORT_0004`: Platform OS Wrappers: CFSTORE and it's subcomponents SHOULD be capable of being encapsulated for multiple platform OS's to expose a platform OS specific APIs.
+`REQ_CFSTORE_PROD_PORT_0004`: Platform OS Wrappers: CFSTORE and its subcomponents SHOULD be capable of being encapsulated for multiple platform OSs to expose a platform OS specific APIs.
 The design and implementation of the CFSTORE OS wrappers will be determined by the OS maintainers.
 However, CFSTORE SHOULD facilitate this process by minimizing the effort required to implement the wrappers.